MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 > [!IMPORTANT]
->  If you want to add external participants to scheduled meetings, either by dialing out to them or by providing the dial-in number, the audio conferencing license is required.
+>  If you want to add external participants to scheduled meetings, either by dialing out to them or by providing the dial-in number, the Audio Conferencing license is required.
 >  For GCC High and DoD, do not assign an Audio Conferencing license for G5 users.
 For G3 users, do not assign an Audio Conferencing license until Direct Routing is fully configured and the user has a working dial pad.

-### Improvised call escalation and Audio Conferencing license
+### Audio Conferencing considerations

+With Direct Routing, when users participate in a scheduled conference, the dial-in number is provided by the Microsoft Audio Conferencing service, which requires proper licensing.
+When dialing out, the Microsoft Audio Conferencing service places the call using online calling capabilities, which requires proper licensing.
+If a user doesn't have an Audio Conferencing license, the call routes through Direct Routing.

 A Teams user can start a one-on-one Teams-to-PSTN or Teams-to-Teams call and add a PSTN participant to it.
 The path that the call takes depends on whether the user who escalates the call has a Microsoft Audio Conferencing license assigned or not: